Tolsi/KaiOS-SIM-Toggle/README.md

 To apply the changes, a reboot is required, the application will ask you about it.

-By default, the application assumes that the second SIM card is enabled.
-If you have already turned off the second sim card, you can turn it off again in the application without rebooting and it will remember it.
-This will allow you to turn it on later from it.

 # Build

 Just run `./pack.sh` from the root, it will create ZIP archive with all you need to install it into your KaiOS device using [OmniJB](http://omnijb.831337.xyz) or [GerdaPkg](https://gerda.tech)